kashmithnisakya/kashmithnisakya/README.md

 # Hi there! 👋 I'm Kashmith,

-I'm a fourth-year undergraduate student in Electrical Engineering at the University of Moratuwa, passionate about AI, Data Science, Robotics and Electronic Design Automation.
+### I'm a machine learning engineer at Jaseci Labs, and I graduated as an electrical engineer from the University of Moratuwa.
+I'm passionate about AI, Data Science, Robotics, and Electronic Design Automation.

 ## 🚀 About Me